See also: Frequently Asked Questions

 - Restore those highlights whenever the same page is revisited.

 This process is completely private.
 The location and contents of your highlights never leave your browser.
+The extension contains no adverts, no tracking, and no analytics.

 Highlights can be styled in many ways, most obviously by colour (of the highlight and the text on top of it), but also by font attributes (bold, italic, etc), font family (fixed-width), and appearance (as a quotation block).
 Filters can also be applied, such as blur and zoom.
 Highlights on a single page are collected in a popup window from where they can be listed and navigated, and from there a summary page can be shown, which can be saved or printed.